pro-crafting/Jasper-report-maven-plugin/README.md

 Motivation
 ----------
-The original jasperreports-maven-plugin from org.codehaus.mojo was a bit slow.
+The original jasperreports-plugin from org.codehaus.mojo was a bit slow.
 This plugin is 10x faster.
 I tested it with 52 reports which took 48 seconds with the original plugin and only 4.7 seconds with this plugin.

 Installation
 -----
-You can use the plugin by adding it to the plug-in section in your pom:
+You can use the plugin by adding it to the plugin section in your pom:

 ```xml
 <build>